-A Knowledgeable Defense Lawyer For Cyber Crime Charges
+A Knowledgeable Federal Defense Lawyer For Cyber Crimes Charges

-The term cybercrime refers to criminal activities carried out with computers or through the Internet.
-A variety of charges fall under the cybercrime label, including the illegal digital transfer of money and identity theft.
-With the rise of digital devices in every facet of our lives, the federal government is charging more people with cybercrimes.
+The term cyber crimes refers to criminal activities carried out with computers or through the Internet.
+A variety of charges fall under the "cyber crime" label, including the illegal digital transfer of money and identity theft.
+With the rise of digital devices in every facet of our lives, the federal government is charging more people with cyber crimes.

-The Law Office of Ann Fitz understands the seriousness of your cybercrime charges and knows how to defend you.
-Attorney Ann Fitz uses her over 15 years of federal court experience and a team of topic-specific specialists to protect her clients.
-You can talk to Ms. Fitz in a consultation at the firm’s West Palm Beach office by calling 561-264-2431.
+Federal criminal lawyer Ann Fitz understands the seriousness of cyber crimes charges and knows how to fight to defend you.
+She uses her federal court experience and a team of topic-specific specialists to protect her clients against cyber crimes charges.
+You can talk to Ms. Fitz in a free consultation at the firm’s West Palm Beach office by calling 561-932-1690.

 Forensic Evidence Is Crucial

 Accusations of a crime that involve computers or the Internet could result in the immediate seizure of all personal and business computer hardware and digital files.
-If this has happened to you, Ann Fitz will work with law enforcement to obtain mirror images of hard drives to investigate your side of the story.
-Ms. Fitz often develops a strategy in cybercrime cases by working with forensic experts who examine all types of computer devices.
+If this has happened to you, federal criminal lawyer Ann Fitz will work with law enforcement to obtain mirror images of hard drives to investigate your side of the story.
+Ms. Fitz often develops a strategy in cyber crimes cases by working with forensic experts who examine all types of computer devices.
 These experts will investigate security issues and capture and organize digital evidence, including critical dates, downloaded material, web history, transaction records, cellular data and other relevant information.
-With this data, the team can find crucial evidence in support of your defense.
+With this data, Ann Fitz can find crucial evidence in support of your defense.